phunware/maas-mapping-ios-sdk/README.md

 ### Indoor Location

 PWMapKit implements an abstract indoor location manager protocol very similar to CLLocationManager, which can be implemented to provide indoor location.
-PWMSELocationManager implements this protocol to provide Wi-Fi based indoor location information.
+PWMSELocationManager implements this protocol to provide Wi-Fi-based indoor location information.

 ````objective-c
 	CLLocationCoordinate2D here;